TheThingsNetwork/arduino-device-lib/API.md

 # API Reference

+## Class: TheThingsNetwork
-Include and instantiate the TheThingsNetwork class.
+Include and instantiate the TheThingsNetwork class to communicate over The Things Network.

 The constructor initialize the library with the Streams it should communicate with.
 It also sets the value of the spreading factor, the front-side Bus and the frequency plan.

-## Class: TheThingsNetwork

 ```c
 #include <TheThingsNetwork.h>